braydonf/gpk/README.md

 # Git Package Manager

-Decentralized and secure package managment for JavaScript and Node.js libraries and applications.
+Decentralized and secure package management for JavaScript and Node.js libraries and applications.

 ## Features